-What is s a cervical rib?
+What is a cervical rib?

 Ususally, the rib cage contains 12 ribs.
 A cervical rib is an extra rib from the cervical spine that sits above the first rib.
-These extra bone growths form from the traverse processes of the C7 vertebrae.
+These extra bone growths form from the transverse processes of the C7 vertebrae.
 They occur in less than 1% of the population.
 Most of these extra bones don’t cause problems.
-However, in some cases, they compress the thoracic outlet contributing to the development of thoracic outlet syndrome.
+However, in some cases, they compress the thoracic outlet, contributing to the development of thoracic outlet syndrome.

 Thoracic outlet syndrome